m3g4p0p/from-html/README.md

 })
 ```

-If the method name is omitted, the controller itself will be used to handle events (assuming of course it implements the [EventListener](https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-EventListener) interface):
+If the method name is omitted, the controller object itself will be used to handle events (assuming of course it implements the [EventListener](https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-EventListener) interface):

 ```javascript
 const { button } = fromHTML(`